Skip to content

 boolean isUpdated = Db.updateById(updateUser);

-// Update using condition constructor
+// Update using a condition wrapper

 LambdaUpdateWrapper<User> updateWrapper = Wrappers.lambdaUpdate(User.class)